 Students will be required to read and comprehend professional technical manuals; perform required math skills; and communicate effectively in written and oral presentations.
 Dexterity and spatial skills contribute to student’s individual success in this career field.
 A strong command of math skills to include addition/subtraction/multiplication/division of whole numbers and fractions, measurement principles, plus an understanding of geometry will be necessary in this program.
 Students can expect to take math skills assessments as part of the interview/program acceptance process.

 There is a strong emphasis on employability skills, professionalism, leadership and teamwork.
 Through participation in community projects, competitions and volunteering opportunities students can explore their place as future leaders.
 Students work through approved curriculum to help guide their way into the working world.
-Attendance policies are strictly adhered to and have a direct link to grading.
+Attendance policies are strictly adhered to in this class, mirroring workplace expectations.
 As with all hands-on training, you must be present and engaged in the learning process to be successful.